franciscoyira/covid_plots/README.md

 ![](outputs/gtable_top10_active_cases.png)

-Table created with the `gt` R package showing the 10 municipalities with the highest rates of COVID active cases (confirmed cases minus deths and recoveries) in a given week of 2021.
+Table created with the `gt` R package showing the 10 municipalities with the highest rates of COVID active cases (confirmed cases minus deaths and recoveries) in a given week of 2021.
 It includes a benchmark column (the first one) showing the corresponding active cases rate during the peak of the first COVID wave (mid-2020) and the percent change between the two active cases rates.

-Increases in the active cases rates are highlighted with red in the Variation column.
+Increases in the active cases rates are highlighted with red in the "Variation" column.
 However, note that this comparison doesn't consider factors such as the increase in PCR tests, so a higher active cases rate doesn't necessarily mean a higher virus prevalence in the population.

 Code: [R script](top10_rm_casos_activos.R)